 • Your vehicle has been registered with a Statutory Off Road Notification (SORN)

-Now the good news.
-If one of these categories fits your situation, then you can go ahead with your claim.
-Firstly you must inform the DVLA of the circumstance this fits you.
+Firstly you must inform the DVLA of the circumstance that fits you.
 You can call the DVLA regarding vehicle tax enquiries on 0300 790 6802.
 Phone line opening hours are Monday to Friday, 8am to 7pm Saturday, 8am to 2pm.
 Once contacted, the DVLA will cancel the tax coverage and any outstanding direct debts that you may have put in place to make payments of your taxes.

 Important: Allow 6 weeks for processing and delivery, should 6 weeks pass, then contact the DVLA.